 This type of marketing strategy allows marketers to create a campaign that’s unique and stands out in a world that’s oversaturated with normal marketing methods.
 It compels consumers to respond because the marketing is different from the methods they’ve learned to ignore.

 Digital marketing has widespread capabilities and highly targetable information that’s incredibly relevant to your audiences.

 Direct mail marketing is able to do something digital marketing is incapable of – it can be placed in your target audience’s physical mailbox where they must see it, touch it, and respond to it (their response can be yes or no, but they must interact with the piece directly).

 By putting together a marketing campaign that combines these channels, you’ll be offsetting the weaknesses of digital marketing with the strengths of direct mail and vice versa.

 This type of omnichannel approach will lead your target audience through each step of the buyer’s journey with marketing that responds to his or her actions whether they’re sorting their mail, checking their email, or browsing the web.

 That’s how you put together a winning marketing campaign in 2019!

-Of course, there’s still a few more steps to the process – but I’ll get to that next week.
+Of course, there are still a few more steps to the process – but I’ll get to that next week.

 If you liked this blog, please like it, share it and comment.